 This is useful because it tells you where viewers are exiting your playlist.
-This will help you find the less engaging videos in your playlist, and can help you determine how to order your videos.
+This will help you find the less engaging videos in your playlist and can help you determine how to order your videos.

 Traffic Source: Tells you how viewers are finding your videos.
 It shows you where your traffic is coming from, whether it be from YouTube search, channel, suggested videos or from elsewhere on the internet.

 Traffic sources give you insight into where your audience is coming from.
-It tells you where your tactics directing your audience to YouTube from other channels is working and where it’s not.
+It tells you where your tactics directing your audience to YouTube from other channels are working and where it’s not.
 It also tells you how well your content is performing within YouTube in terms of search, and if your thumbnails and title are bringing new viewers in from recommendation pages.

 Geography: Where your viewers are located in our wonderful world.